varunsingh09/react-redux-jwt-auth-protected-page/README.md

-Note: This example is very out-of-date.
-It might point you in the right direction, but I plan to re-write it from scratch.
+Note: It might point you in the right direction, but I plan to re-write it from scratch.
 I won't be accepting any PRs in the meantime.
 Sorry about that!

 ### Goal